Back to blog

 Release

-Ink/charcoal doodle: two paired reports are locked together.
+Ink/charcoal doodle: two baseline-paired reports are locked together.

 CI/release baseline pairing is fail-closed (pairing evidence is required), and adapters reduce peak memory during retries via chunked snapshot/restore.